umijs/umi/docs/guide/router.md

 ## Configuration Routing

-If you prefer to use a configured route, you can configure `routes`, ** this configuration item will not be parsed for the `src/pages` directory**.
+If you prefer to use a configured route, you can configure `routes`, **this configuration item will not be parsed for the `src/pages` directory**.

-such as:
+Example:

 ```js
 export default {